exoplatform/exo-documentation/docs/Configuration.rst

 -  The cached **Wallet account** is invalidated when the user updates its metadata such as reimporting its private key.

--  The **Wallet account cache** size should equals the number of wallets used in eXo Platform.
+-  The **Wallet account cache** size should be equal to the number of wallets used in eXo Platform.

--  Each Wallet object is approximately 400 bytes, so the maximum heap size equals to the cache size multiplied by 400 bytes.
+-  Each Wallet object take about 400 bytes in memory.
+So the maximum heap size occupied by the wallet cache would be its size multiplied by 400 bytes.

 .. _Wallet.transactionCache: